HaraldoFilho/Voltaki/README.md

 ### About the application:

-**_Voltaki_** is a simple Android™ application which with only one button you can mark places and go back to them later using *Google Maps™* app.
+**_Voltaki_** is an application for Android™ on which with only one button you can mark places and go back to them later using *Google Maps™* app.
 The app saves a history of the places you have marked and you can add a bookmark in the places you want to save for future reference.
 You can also share your current or saved locations.

 *Android and Google Maps are trademarks of Google, Inc.*